 making it the highest park in Paris, and the summit displays a panoramic view of the city

 : Paris from the top.
-Parc de Belleville sports a 100-metre long waterfall fountain, an open-air theatre, ping pong tables and playground for children.
+Parc de Belleville sports a 100-metre-long waterfall fountain, an open-air theatre, ping pong tables, and a playground for children.
 Want to get away from city congestion?
 Take a breath of fresh air here.

 Le Quartier de Montmartre

 Le Quartier de Montmartre represents the typical Parisian quarter and is home to the beautiful church, Sacré-Coeur,

 a grand imposing structure that looks rather like a grand mosque